huaiguang/vue-website/README.md

-# webpack-restarter
-> start to use webpack to build a frame for work, here is the list of loaders: webpack postcss eslint es6 vue react

-## webpack
+# webpack
-> use webpack-hot-middleware and webpack-dev-middleware to build frame for development
+> learn how to build a front-end project on webpack, which is flexible for develpers.

 ## es6
-> es6 has become the common configuration
+> provide many useful function and properties.

 ## postcss
-> use postcss to config the more feature of css, add sass
+> add many new properties of css-next.

 ## eslint
-> add eslint to format codes
+> keep the same style of code, and checkout basic errors.

 ## vue
 > vue ,as the one of the most popular front-end frameworks, should have a good master of it